 You have the right to communicate with your friends of your choice in any reasonable manner you choose.
+You can send and receive mail, email, and phone calls.

 We will encourage you to stay in contact with your friends, family, and other people who are important to you.
 Depending on your needs, Ark will help you use communication tools.
 We will help you make phone calls, and send email, text messages, or letters.
 If you need help with reading, we will read your mail to you.
 If you use an adaptive device to communicate, we will encourage you to use the device, make sure you get the help you need to learn the device, and help you take care of your device.